-1 - The Mantegna Chapel
+3 - The Mantegna Chapel

-The first of the interventions carried out in the palace by Giorgio Franchetti and the heart of the collection was the so-called Cappella del Mantegna, with the image of Saint Sebastian in the centre.
+First among the interventions made in the palace by Giorgio Franchetti and heart of the collection, was the so-called Cappella del Mantegna, with the image of Saint Sebastian in the center.
 Around it the Baron designed an evocative architectural space, entirely covered with marble.
 Inspired by Venetian models (especially the church of Santa Maria dei Miracoli), he wanted to reproduce the atmosphere of a Renaissance chapel, ideally set inside a patrician residence.
-Above a real altar is the canvas, one of Mantegna's most dramatic inventions.
-The work, purchased in 1893, is still today the icon of the museum.
+Above a real altar is placed the canvas, one of Mantegna's most dramatic inventions.
+The work, purchased in 1893, is still today the icon of the museum, maintaining unchanged the arrangement desired by the owner within a museum that over the years has undergone inevitable changes and revisions.